Mehgugs/lacord/README.md

 Documentation is sparsely provided in the form of LDoc comments which can be processed into a document using LDoc.
 There's hand written documentation in markdown format [here](docs) which can be viewed online [here](https://mehgugs.github.io/lacord/index.html).

-## I need a bot client

-Lacord comes with a higher level client for running simple bots which you can find here: [lacord-client](https://github.com/Mehgugs/lacord-client).
-This is published as separate project to allow the core library to be maintained independently.

 ## Example

 This example sends lines inputed at the terminal to discord over a supplied webhook.